minzhaolyu/MinzhaoLyu.github.io/_pages/supervision.md

 * **[Jun Han](https://www.linkedin.com/in/jun-han-968217195/)**, Oct 2021 - Dec 2022, "Analysis of Internet Speed Test Tools and Broadband Measurement Programs".
   * mentored with Prof. Vijay Sivaraman
   * BE/ME in Electrical Engineering
-  * first-authored research paper published at AINTEC 2022.
+  * one first-authored research paper published at AINTEC 2022.
   * now at Amazon AWS (Sydney, Australia) as Cloud Support Associate.